 - Shores of St. Andrew Bible Camp Youth Campers should arrive between 2:00-4:00 p.m.

-- Camp House Youth Campers getting transported by bus or van should arrive at Green Lake Bible Camp between 11:30-12:15 p.m.
+- Confirmation Up North Campers getting transported by bus or van should arrive at Green Lake Bible Camp between 11:30-12:15 p.m.

 Shores of St. Andrew Bible Camp

-For campers who were transported to camp via bus or van from Green Lake Bible Camp, we will plan to arrive in the parking lot below the Stave Chapel at Green Lake Bible Camp at 5:00 p.m.
-It is important that contact information is shared for the person who is doing pickup as we may need to adjust our pickup time based on the variables that come up with traveling 5 hours.
+- Confirmation Up North Campers who were transported to camp via bus or van from Green Lake Bible Camp, we will plan to arrive in the parking lot below the Stave Chapel at Green Lake Bible Camp at 5:00 p.m.
 Any travel delays will be communicated via text/email to the primary phone/email for your camper.

 What if my child needs to arrive late or leave early?